 Data will be analyzed jointly by the Navy and Virginia Aquarium scientists.
 Analyses include home range estimates for individuals as well as all tagged turtles combined, residency time, a ‘ground truthing’ of the receiver array using animals tagged with both types of tags, and a habitat model, time and resources permitting.
 All analyses performed will utilize current GIS techniques supported by scientific literature.

-Four seasons of field work have been completed during the summers of 2013-2016, however, only 2013-2015 have been analyzed for reporting.
-During this time 60 VEMCO sonic tags and 28 satellite tags (9000x-SRDL, SPLASH-284A, and SPOT-5) have been deployed on a combination of loggerhead, green, and Kemp's ridley turtles.
-Forty-six of the 60 acoustic tags have been detected by array receivers in the lower Chesapeake Bay (Maryland and Virginia), South Carolina, and Florida.
-A switching state space model was also developed for loggerheads using tag data that had been collected from 2007 to 2015 (pooled from previous projects in addition to the current tagging efforts) to provide a behavioral component to the detection data provided by the acoustic tags.
-By identifying foraging versus migratory behavior, we will be able to better understand the presence of turtles in military zones and how they might use the habitat.
+Field work was conducted during the summers of 2013-2018.
+During that time 90 VEMCO sonic tags and 61 satellite telemetry tags were deployed on a combination of loggerhead, green, and Kemp's ridley turtles (See Barco et al. 2017 and Barco et al. 2018 for details of how turtles were acquired as well as tagging procedures).
+A switching state space model was also developed for loggerheads using tag data that had previously been collected from 2007 to 2015 (pooled from previous projects in addition to the current tagging efforts) to provide a behavioral context to the detection data acquired by the acoustic tags.
+Identifying foraging versus migratory behavior allows us to better understand the presence of turtles in military zones and how they might use the habitat.

 Location: Lower Chesapeake Bay (Hampton Roads)

 Funding: FY13 - $180K, FY14 - $195K, FY15 - $70k, FY16 - $183k, FY17 - $104K, FY18 - $0, FY19 - $21k, FY20 - $20K

 Virginia Aquarium & Marine Science Center